Tinkerforge/doc/source/Hardware/Power_Supplies/Step-Down.rst

 The possible voltage input range is 6V to 27V.
 A :ref:`Master Brick <master_brick>` can measure the voltage and current that is drawn from the Step-Down Power Supply.
-The current measurement can be used to measure the current consumption of a stack in case of driver bricks (stepper, dc etc.) are used.
-Currents below 200mA are not adequate measureable.
+The current measurement can be used to measure the current consumption of a stack in case of Driver Bricks (Stepper, DC etc.) are used.
+Currents below 200mA are not adequate measurable.

 Technical Specifications
 ------------------------